 - Youth or educational programming

-- Requests to attend or organize professional training, workshops, lectures, symposiums, conferences, or competitions
+- Requests to attend, present at, or organize professional training, workshops, lectures, symposiums, conferences, or competitions

 - Production of CDs, albums, or music videos

 When to Apply